 Some carpentry businesses quote the job and then subcontract it out to someone else entirely.
 The person you vetted may never set foot in your home.
 Ask directly: will you personally be doing this work, or will you be using subcontractors?
 There is nothing wrong with subcontractors, but you deserve to know who will be in your home.

-How to Read a Quote Properly
+How to Read a Carpentry Quote Properly

-A proper itemised quote should include:
+A proper itemised carpentry quote should include:

 - VAT — clearly shown if applicable